-Degeneration of the discs, particularly in the moving sections of the spine like the cervical and lumbar levels, is a natural process of “aging.”
-When this “aging” process occurs more rapidly or prematurely, it is considered “degeneration”.
+Degeneration of the discs, particularly in the moving sections of the spine like the cervical and lumbar levels, is a natural process of aging.
+When the aging process occurs more rapidly or prematurely, it is considered degeneration.
 The dehydration or desiccation of the disc material reduces the flexibility and typically the height of the disc.
 In some cases, the degeneration causes pain from the loss of disc height and abnormal motion or compression between the vertebra.

-Cervical disc disorders, if advanced enough, are diagnosable on plain x-ray, which shows collapse or reduction in the height of the disc and possible bone spurs and bony endplate changes.
+Cervical disc disorders, if advanced enough, are able to be diagnosed on plain x-ray, which shows a collapse or reduction in the height of the disc, and possible bone spurs and bony endplate changes.
 An MRI is the most useful diagnostic imaging for these conditions.
 The MRI shows if the disc has degenerated and best identifies the impingement on the nerves by bone or soft tissues surrounding them.
 Changes in the bony endplates with increased water content in the bone are known as Modic changes.

 In patients with multiple degenerative discs and associated pain, it is often difficult to distinguish which disc or discs are the pain generators.
 In this circumstance, additional, more invasive types of testing may be required.
 They could include discography/CT, a technique of injecting the discs with dye and taking a CT scan in which the patient identifies the quality and severity of the pain in each individual disc tested.
 Another option might be epidural or nerve blocks that are used to determine the level that is causing the nerve symptoms.